When a SaaS Vendor Should Start Thinking About Going Multiproduct

 A SaaS company considers whether to go multiproduct.

-On November 21, 2022, Jason Lemkin—a SaaS entrepreneur and advisor of SaaStr, a social community of SaaS founders and executives—tweeted, “A really, really rough rule in SaaS is you need a second product firmly in place by 10,000 customers, or $100m ARR, whichever comes first.
+On November 21, 2022, Jason Lemkin, a seasoned SaaS entrepreneur and advisor of SaaStr, a leading community for SaaS founders and executives, shared an insightful tweet: "A really, really rough rule in SaaS is you need a second product firmly in place by 10,000 customers, or $100m ARR, whichever comes first.
 That probably means launching it by the time you have 5,000 customers.
-If your ACV is low, that could be as early as $10m ARR.”
+If your ACV is low, that could be as early as $10m ARR."

 When SaaS Companies Can Comfortably Consider Going Multiproduct